MicrosoftDocs/memdocs/memdocs/intune/protect/tenant-attach-intune.md

 4. Sign in with your *Global Administrator* account when prompted.

-5. Select **Yes** to accept the **Create AAD Application** notification.
-This action provisions a service principal and creates a Microsoft Entra ID application registration to facilitate the sync.
+5. Select **Yes** to accept the **Create Microsoft Entra Application** notification.
+This action provisions a service principal and creates a Microsoft Entra application registration to facilitate the sync.

 6. Select **OK** to exit the co-management properties if you're done making changes.
 Otherwise move to Task 3 to selectively enable device upload to the Microsoft Intune admin center.